mozilla/ping-centre/README.md

 in turn persist the outcome to AWS Redshift.
 Through [re:dash dashboard][Re:dash Dashboard], the user can access the data warehouse, slice and dice the datasets via SQL queries.

-Behind the scene, a ping-centre client is simply a wrapper around the HTTP POST request.
+Behind the scenes, a ping-centre client is simply a wrapper around the HTTP POST request.
 Therefore, it could be implemented in any programming language.
 And this repo implements it in Javascript.